palliative medicine services at Archbold

 Archbold provides inpatient and outpatient palliative medicine services to residents of Thomas County and the surrounding areas.
 Palliative medicine is specialized medical care for people living with serious illness.
-This type of medicine is focused on providing relief from the symptoms and stress of a serious illness and the goal is to improve quality of life for both the patient and the patient’s family.
+This type of medicine is focused on providing relief from the symptoms and stress of a serious illness and the goal is to improve the quality of life for both the patient and the patient’s family.

 How is palliative medicine different from hospice?